shivansh135/UCDP-Services/README.md

 * Visit the url `http://127.0.0.1:8787` and complete the installation in Tracardi GUI.

-## 👇 Alternate Methods of Installation
+## 👇 Other Methods of Installation

-There are alternate methods of installation available as well.
+There are other methods of installation available as well.
 These are described in detail in our [documentation](http://manual.tracardi.com/installation/).

 ## 👇 Need help ?